 - Who is Conversational Leadership for?Conversational Leadership is for anyone who wants to take responsibility, influence others, and lead—whether in a small or significant way—in their life, work, or community.
 It’s potentially for everyone.

 - How do I become a Conversational Leader?You don’t “become” a Conversational Leader.
-Conversational Leadership is a practice—not a title or position.
+Conversational Leadership is a practice, not a title or position.

 - What training do I need?Conversational Leadership is about learning, not training.
-It’s a journey—not a course, a certificate, or a credential to put after your name.
+It’s a journey, not a course, a certificate, or a credential to put after your name.

-- Do I need permission to practice Conversational Leadership?Anyone can practice Conversational Leadership.
+It’s a personal, lifelong commitment to reflection and growth.
+You can engage with it as deeply or lightly as you choose.
+Everyone’s path is different. - Do I need permission to practice Conversational Leadership?Anyone can practice Conversational Leadership.
 You don’t need permission.
 It’s an approach, a mindset, and a set of behaviours.

 - Is Conversational Leadership about improving conversational skills?Conversational Leadership is not only about becoming a better communicator.
 That’s part of it, but it also involves embracing more thoughtful ways of acting and thinking in an increasingly complex world.
 It’s about better sense-making, meaning-making, decision-making, innovation, and strategy.